marcgg/marcgg.github.com/_posts/2021-04-04-game-devlogs-list.md

 ---
 title: "13 Entertaining Game Devlog Youtube Channels"
-description: "To get inspired for my own projects or just to enjoy some entertaining content I fell deep into a game devlog rabbit hole.
+description: "To get inspired for my own projects or just to enjoy some entertaining content I fell deep into a game devlog rabbit hole, following people as they build their project.
 Here are some of the channels I've enjoyed the most so far."
 tag: Games
-ogimage: ""
+ogimage: "gamedev.png"
 blog: true